hack-gpon/hack-gpon.github.io/ont-ZTE-F6005.md

 {% include image.html file="f6005_tim.jpg" alt="F601 v3" caption="F6005 TIM" %}

-## List of software version
+## List of software versions
 - V6.0.10N14

-## List of partition
+## List of partitions
-## List of firmware and files
+## List of firmwares and files

+# Known Bugs

+Buffer size is suboptimal, because of this the ONT can't keep up working at full speed during uploads if the server is geographically, and so latency-wise, far.
+There are no known problems with multiple connections.

 # Miscellaneous Links

-# Bugs

-buffers are not optimally created and therefore there are problems with uploads if the server is far away. no problem with multiple connections